 Barcelona Cathedral is also in the Barri Gòtic area

 Photo gallery of Barcelona Cathedral

 The Ramblas is the main boulevard that cuts through the heart of Barcelona city centre.
-The Ramblas is in the centre of all the activity in the city.
+The Ramblas is in the centre of the activity in the city.
 If you choose your holiday flat in Barcelona to be on the Ramblas then you couldn't have chosen a more central point.
 Be aware though your accommodation may be affected by the street noise.

 Barcelona has four beaches all within a 10 minute ride on the metro system from the city centre.
-The beach area that is closest to the city is called Barceloneta and is a very popular beach.
+The beach area that is closest to the city is called Barceloneta and is a popular beach.

 See our photo gallery around Barceloneta.

 Eixample is a large neighbourhood just slightly north of the Ramblas.
 This area is characterized by trendy shops and restaurants and big busy roads.
 If you choose to stay in the Eixample be prepared for a little noise.